We've independently reviewed this article to make sure it's as accurate as we can make it.

-- Once clean, reinstall the filters and ensure they are securely in place.
+- Once clean, reinstall the filters and ensure they’re securely in place.

 If your washer continues to beep three times, it could be a sign of a malfunctioning electronic control board.
-This component is responsible for managing the various functions of your washing machine, and any issues with it can cause your washer to behave strangely, including emitting beeps.
+The control board is responsible for managing the various functions of your washing machine, and any issues with it can cause your washer to behave strangely, including emitting beeps.

 To check the electronic control board:

 - Unplug your washer from the power source.